haacked/haacked.com/_posts/master-time-with-reactive-extensions.markdown

 Unfortunately, it's a bit of a pain to use as-is which is why [Paul Betts](http://paulbetts.org/) took it upon himself to write some useful `TestScheduler` extension methods available in the [`reactiveui-testing` NuGet package](http://www.nuget.org/packages/reactiveui-testing/).
 This library provides the `OnNextAt` method.
 We'll use this to create an observable that provides values at specified times.

-The following test simply shows how we can create an observable that fires at specific times and how we can test that it does the right thing.
+The following test demonstrates how we can use the `TestScheduler`.

 ```csharp
 [Fact]